Women & Girls

 Health and social development workers face enormously stressful working conditions in South Africa, many enduring the same challenges as their clients, such as poverty, violence, HIV/AIDS and lack of support.

-The PMHP training programme fills a gap in training and at the same time pays attention to workers own mental health needs.
-We believe that addressing the mental health needs of staff will improve care given to mothers.
+The PMHP Training and Capacity Building programme fills a gap in training and at the same time pays attention to workers own mental health needs.
+We believe that addressing the mental health needs of staff will improve the care given to mothers.
 Workers report that our training programme is an experience that transforms them personally and, at the same time, improves the care they give to mothers.

 Addressing maternal mental illness requires supportive, empathic care for women during and after pregnancy.
-Through our Training and Development programme and our partnerships with the Department of Health and Department Social Development, we are able to build capacity among the following:
+Through our Training and Capacity Building programme and our partnerships with the Department of Health and Department Social Development, we are able to build capacity among the following:

 - managers, health workers, maternity nurses, midwives and social workers in the public sector